Biden picks Becerra as health secretary as he builds team to battle COVID-19

 "I'm getting great care and feeling good.
 Recovering quickly and keeping up with everything," Giuliani tweeted on Sunday night.

-Biden's choice of Becerra gives him an administrator with a long record of supporting the Affordable Care Act - former President Barack Obama's key domestic policy achievement.
+Biden's choice of Becerra adds a political operator to a health effort that would otherwise largely rely on government administrators and health experts.

-Becerra played a key role in passing the landmark law during his time in Congress, and in his current role in California leads the coalition of 20 states defending the program better known as Obamacare, including in a case before the Supreme Court last month.
+Becerra played a role in passing the Affordable Care Act, Democratic former President Barack Obama's main domestic policy achievement, during his time in Congress.
+In his current role in California leads the coalition of 20 states defending the program better known as Obamacare against Republican attacks, including in a case before the Supreme Court last month.

-"Biden is living up to his commitment to make the cabinet a reflection of diversity," said Robert Garcia, mayor of Long Beach, California, and a longtime ally of Becerra and Biden.
+"Biden is living up to his commitment to make the cabinet a reflection of diversity," said Robert Garcia, mayor of Long Beach, California, and an ally of both Becerra and Biden.

 Garcia said Becerra "has a strong record on healthcare but I think it goes beyond that.
 The president-elect selected someone with the highest levels of integrity and intellect."

-Biden is also expected to nominate Rochelle Walensky, chief of infectious diseases at Massachusetts General Hospital, to run the U.S. Centers for Disease Control and Prevention, a different person familiar with hiring for the President-elect's health team said.

-Biden already has asked Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a member of Trump's coronavirus task force, to stay on as chief medical adviser.
+Biden also picked Rochelle Walensky, chief of infectious diseases at Massachusetts General Hospital, to run the U.S. Centers for Disease Control and Prevention, and Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases and a member of Trump's coronavirus task force, as his chief medical adviser.

-The former vice president also has named Jeff Zients, an economic adviser touted for his managerial skills, as a coronavirus "czar" to oversee an unprecedented operation to distribute hundreds of millions of doses of a new vaccine, coordinating efforts across multiple federal agencies.
+The former vice president also named Jeff Zients, an economic adviser touted for his managerial skills, as a coronavirus "czar" to oversee a COVID-19 response that will soon include an unprecedented operation to distribute hundreds of millions of doses of a new vaccine, coordinating efforts across multiple federal agencies.

 Becerra served as a Democratic U.S. representative from 1993 to 2017 before moving back to his home state to become attorney general.
 In that post, he succeeded Vice President-elect Kamala Harris.